cos-archives/hgrid/README.md

 - `width`: The width of the grid in px
 - `height`: The height of the grid in px or "auto".
 - `cssClass`: CSS class to apply to the grid.
 Can also be an array of classes.
 By default, the `"hgrid"` class will be added to the element.
+- `indent`: Width to indent items in px.

 TODO